Statuette of a Horse (Primary Title)

 56.27.1

-Horses were the most common bronze dedications to the gods during the Geometric period, in part because they were symbols of the aristocracy (called hippeis, knights), who had the resources to maintain actual horses.
+Statuettes of horses were the most common bronze temple dedications during the Geometric Period.
+Horses, which are expensive to maintain, were symbols of aristocratic culture and wealth.
 Based on comparisons with other examples, this horse is thought to have been made in the region of Elis, where the first Olympic Games were held in 776 BC.

 Adolph D. and Wilkins C. Williams Fund